 Step 2: Prepare the Japanese Steak Sauce

-This sauce really elevates the dish with its nutty, savory, and tangy notes.
-In a blender, combine the toasted sesame seeds, chopped onion, garlic clove, soy sauce, water, rice vinegar, and mustard powder.
-As the blender runs, slowly drizzle in the avocado oil bit by bit to emulsify the mixture into a silky, rich dressing that beautifully coats every ingredient it touches.
+This sauce sets the flavor tone for the entire dish.
+In a blender, combine toasted sesame seeds, chopped onion, garlic clove, soy sauce, water, rice vinegar, and mustard powder.
+While blending on low speed, slowly drizzle in the avocado oil to emulsify the sauce into a smooth, creamy dressing.
+This homemade steak sauce is rich with umami and perfectly balances tang and nuttiness.

 Step 3: Prep the Vegetables